MKen212/fundraiser/README.md

 > Created by Malarena SA - www.malarena.com

+# PLEASE NOTE - This development repository is now archived.
+The current live version of this repository can be found [here](https://github.com/MalarenaSA/fundraiser).

 ## Basic dApp functionality
 The dApp has the following pages:
 - Home - Provides an overview of the application and how the process works for Fund Raisers and Contributors